-January 23, 2023 City Council review and adoption of Housing Element

-• January 31, 2023 Submit adopted Housing Element to HCD for certification
+- January 24, 2023 City Council review and adoption of Housing Element - January 31, 2023 Submit adopted Housing Element to HCD for certification

 Following City Council adoption, the Housing Element will be submitted to HCD for final certification.
-Housing elements are required to comply with current state housing element law for the sixth housing cycle (2023-2031) on the established due date, which is January 31, 2023 for the Bay Area region.
-If a sixth cycle housing element has not been locally adopted by this deadline, the housing element would likely be deemed out of compliance with state law by HCD.
-Until recently, it was a widely held assumption across the state that the 120-day grace period outlined in state Law would apply to housing elements still being reviewed by HCD or being updated by local jurisdictions in response to HCD comments.
+Housing elements are required to comply with current State housing element law for the sixth housing cycle (2023-2031) on the established due date, which is January 31, 2023 for the Bay Area region.
+If a sixth cycle housing element has not been locally adopted by this deadline, the housing element would likely be deemed out of compliance with State law by HCD.
+Until recently, it was a widely held assumption across the state that the 120-day grace period outlined in State law would apply to housing elements still being reviewed by HCD or being updated by local jurisdictions in response to HCD comments.
 However, HCD has recently taken the position that the grace period does not apply beyond the January 31, 2023 deadline, and any jurisdiction without an adopted sixth cycle housing element would be deemed out of compliance.

-It should be noted that in some circumstances, HCD certification is not required for a housing element to be found substantially compliant with state law.
-If HCD determines that a housing element does not substantially comply with state law, a jurisdiction must either revise the document to implement HCD requirements or adopt its own findings explaining why it complies with the statute despite HCD's comments.
+It should be noted that in some circumstances, HCD certification is not required for a housing element to be found substantially compliant with State law.
+If HCD determines that a housing element does not substantially comply with State law, a jurisdiction must either revise the document to implement HCD requirements or adopt its own findings explaining why it complies with the statute despite HCD's comments.
 Thus, a local jurisdiction can continue to work with HCD to achieve certification of its adopted housing element after the deadline, without being deemed out of compliance.
-City staff believes that the Revised Draft Housing Element implements all changes requested by HCD and is consistent with state law, as extensively documented in the draft City Council resolution.
+City staff believes that the revised draft Housing Element implements all changes requested by HCD and is consistent with State law, as extensively documented in the proposed City Council resolution.

 In the Sixth Housing Element cycle, jurisdictions face a number of new consequences for not having a certified Housing Element.
-Under legislation enacted in recent years, if a city does not comply with state housing law, HCD may refer the city to the Attorney General.
+Under legislation enacted in recent years, if a city does not comply with State housing law, HCD may refer the city to the Attorney General.
 Significant fines may be imposed if a city does not comply with a court order for one year.
 A court finding a housing element inadequate may limit local land use decision-making authority until the jurisdiction brings its housing element into compliance, or local governments may lose the right to deny certain projects due to the "Builder's Remedy" provision in the Housing Accountability Act (HAA).
 According to the HAA, if a jurisdiction has a noncompliant housing element, the city or county must approve any housing development project, regardless of the local General Plan and Zoning requirements.

-Conversely, an HCD-certified housing element makes cities eligible for, or with higher priority for, numerous sources of funding, such as Local Housing Allocations, Affordable Housing and Sustainable Communities Grants, SB 1 Planning Grants, CalHOME Program Grants, Infill Infrastructure Grants, Pro-Housing Design funding, Local Housing Trust Funds, and

-Regional Transportation Funds (such as MTC's OneBayArea Grants).
+Conversely, an HCD-certified housing element makes cities eligible for, or with higher priority for, numerous sources of funding, such as the Permanent Local Housing Allocation, Affordable Housing and Sustainable Communities Grants, SB 1 Planning Grants, CalHOME Program Grants, Infill Infrastructure Grants, Pro-Housing Design funding, Local Housing Trust Funds, and Regional Transportation Funds (such as MTC's OneBayArea Grants).

 As such, staff recommends that the City Council adopt the Housing Element in January, which can then be submitted to HCD by January 31, 2023.
-After the Planning Commission makes their recommendation, there is a required 10-day public noticing period between the Planning Commission public hearing and the City Council public hearing.
-Therefore, staff recommends that the Planning Commission provide a formal recommendation to the City Council (Attachment 1) regarding the adoption of the Housing Element at the January 10, 2023 public hearing.
+After the Planning Commission made their recommendation, there was a required 10-day public noticing period between the Planning Commission public hearing and the City Council public hearing, which further added to the Housing Element adoption timeline.
+Therefore, staff recommends that the Council adopt the resolution (Attachment 1) regarding the adoption of the Housing Element at the January 24, 2023 public hearing.